 2) Customer churn rate

 The opposite of retention is churn or customer attrition.
-Customer churn rate is one of the foremost metrics in tracking a startup’s day-to-day vitality.
+Customer churn rate is one of the foremost metrics for a startup in tracking day-to-day vitality.
 As a software business grows, churn becomes the determining factor for the maximum size it can reach.

 The KPI measures the number of customers or accounts leaving the service within a specific time frame as a percentage of the overall customer count.
 It’s important to track both monthly and annual customer churn rates.
 SaaS customers typically repurchase every month, so companies build churn around that.
 If your customers purchase only 2-3 times per year, look at annual churn rates.